Yepez1997/algorithmRuntimes/README.md

 ** Note Graph Algorithms may differ in run time dependending on the Data structure used.
 For instance if implemented with a matrix, access time is O(1), however, O(n^2) space is used.
 On the other hand, if implemented with a linked list, access time is at most O(n + m) and the space complexity is O(n + m).
-** Also the type of data structure used represent a graph can either be a matrix or a table of verticies with collisions - where each collision is an outgoing edge from the vertex.
+The type of data structure used represent a graph can either be a matrix or a table of verticies with collisions - where each collision is an outgoing edge from the vertex.
 A linked list representation is useful when the graph of the algorithm is sparse - i.e the graph.
 A sparse graph is defined as a graph whose edges are at most the number of verticies.
 A dense graph can have more edges per verticies.

 ## `Linear Programming`
 Simplex